-Component Units - The financial statements of the Library, a component unit of the Township of Mount Laurel, are not presented in accordance with Governmental Accounting Standards Board (GASB) Statements No. 14, The Financial Reporting Entity, as amended by GASB Statement No. 39, Determining Whether Certain Organizations are Component Units, GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34, and GASB Statement No. 80, Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14.
-If the provisions of the aforementioned GASB Statements, had been complied with, the financial statements of the Library would have been either blended or discretely presented with the financial statements of the Township, the primary government.
-The Library had no component units as defined by Governmental Accounting Standards Board Statement No. 14, as amended by GASB Statements No. 39, No. 61 and No. 80.
+Component Units - The financial statements of the Library, a component unit of the Township of Mount Laurel, are not presented in accordance with Governmental Accounting Standards Board (GASB) Statements No. 14, The Financial Reporting Entity, as amended.
+If the provisions of the aforementioned GASB Statement, as amended, had been complied with, the financial statements of the Library would have been either blended or discretely presented with the financial statements of the Township, the primary government.
+The Library had no component units as defined by Governmental Accounting Standards Board Statement No. 14, as amended.